-- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 Footfall figures have decreased from last year's figures, particularly on a Saturday.
-It should however be noted that the weather may have been an influencing factor in this. - 5.3 Lydney town centre's retail offer has changed since 1999 and this seems to be consistent with national trends and the ways people are now choosing to shop.
-There has been an increase in the A1 usage this year, with other uses remaining consistent. - 5.4 The high vacancy rates of 1999 have fallen back from 21% to 8% in Lydney, which is now below the UK vacancy rate of 11.3% (Local Data Company).
-This is a significant drop and a very positive sign for the town centre. - 5.5 The report details data and information on the cultural and leisure offer within Lydney for 2016.
-Information and data will continue to be collected on a yearly basis to monitor how this contributes to local vitality.
-The provision of community halls within the town centre has increased in comparison to the 2008 and 2009 figures, along with an increase in hot food takeaways and the provision of an art gallery.
-The improvement within the cultural and leisure offer, albeit a minimal improvement, indicates that the town centre is accessed for services other than retail. - 5.6 There are signs that this evolving picture will help to build resilience locally to the threat of long term decline on the town centre share of retail spending.
+- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 The ten minute average footfall figures have increase from last year's figures on all days.
+The average is now 67 per 10 minutes up from 52 last year. - 5.3 Lydney town centre's retail offer has changed since 1999 and this seems to be consistent with national trends and the ways people are now choosing to shop.
+Use Class has stayed consistent with only minor variations. - 5.4 The vacancy rates of have remained the same at 8% in Lydney, which is now below the UK vacancy rate of 11.5% (Local Data Company).
+This is a significant drop and a very positive sign for the town centre. - 5.5 Crime levels have remained consistent with last year's data, although there are variations in levels from month to month.
+Violence and Sexual Offences, and Anti-Social Behaviour are the most common crimes recorded with the town centre. - 5.6 The cultural and leisure offer in Lydney has remained consistent, with only a minor reduction in the number of takeaways and restaurants & cafes with the town centre. - 5.7 Overall levels have remained consistent with the positive increase in footfall.